FREE SHIPPING on orders over $75 International: over $250

 Posted by Boyka Mihaylova on

 Silver is an age-old symbol of wealth.
 It has served various purposes throughout history.
-Some of them include the usage as a currency, adornments, and utensils.
+Some of them include use as currency, adornments, and utensils.
 Additionally, people used silver to create tokens, religious symbols, and even tools for poison detection!
 Traditional medicine valued silver not only as a precious metal but also for its potential health benefits believed to surpass even those of gold.

 The benefits of using a silver teapot

-Silver teaware does not limit to merely using silver teapots.
+Silver teaware is not limited to merely using silver teapots.
 In China, silver is a ubiquitous material used to fabricate all kinds of tea utensils.
 A silver teapot is undoubtedly the most popular silver vessel among silver teaware.
-That includes both water-brewing kettles, as well as tinier teapots for infusing the tea leaves.
+That includes both water-brewing kettles and tinier teapots for infusing tea leaves.
 However, the usage of silver doesn't stop there.
 There are silver "fairness cups" (gong dao bei – 公道杯) and silver (or silver-plated) teacups in all shapes and sizes.
-Artisans create intricately designed tea strainers in the shape of a leaf, or a petal, out of silver.
+Artisans create intricately designed tea strainers in the shape of a leaf or a petal out of silver.
 Tea holders and delicate tea needles, all made of silver, are also quite popular.
 Some tea lovers store their tea leaves in exquisitely crafted silver tea jars.
-There is a habit among ethnic minorities in some areas of China to store food and beverages in silverware.
+In some areas of China, ethnic minorities have a habit of storing food and beverages in silverware.
 It keeps the food fresh and delicious for a long time.

 sterling silver teapot

-Some provinces in China, like Yunnan and Guizhou, are extensively using silver teapots for tea brewing.
-Local people believe that tea, brewed in a silver teapot, remains fresh and tasty for longer (even if left overnight, which is generally considered taboo in China).
+Some provinces in China, such as Yunnan and Guizhou, widely use silver teapots for tea brewing.
+Local people believe that tea brewed in a silver teapot remains fresh and tasty longer (even if left overnight, which is generally considered taboo in China).

 Throughout history, wearing silver ornaments has been believed to bring blessings and provide protection against evil forces.
 Li Shizhen's Compendium of Materia Medica says silver can soothe internal organs, calm the mind, dispel fear, and ward off evil spirits, contributing to long and healthy lives.
 Ancient medical practitioners in China often wore silver rings as a form of preventive and healing measure.

-Today, some mothers also choose using silver kettles to boil water for infant formula, ensuring its freshness for longer.
-A popular habit from the near past of using a silver spoon for feeding a baby also stems from the silver's antibacterial properties.
+Today, some mothers also choose to use silver kettles to boil water for infant formula, ensuring the formula stays fresher longer.
+A popular habit from the not-too-distant past of using a silver spoon to feed a baby also stems from silver's antibacterial properties.

 teaware